-We’re thrilled to share that our very own President of elev8, Maria Balbas was among the featured speakers at the AWIS (The Association for Women in the Sciences) Women in Security Conference in Lagos, Nigeria.
+We’re thrilled to share that our President of Elev8, Maria Balbas, was among the featured speakers at the AWIS (The Association for Women in the Sciences) Women in Security Conference in Lagos, Nigeria.

-The event brought together prominent industry leaders to discuss Africa’s revolution in the security industry, with a focus on how women can effectively leverage their skills and make an impact in the field.
+The event brought together prominent industry leaders to discuss Africa’s revolution in the security industry, focusing on how women can effectively leverage their skills and make an impact in the field.

-“The global shortage of cyber professionals presents an exciting opportunity for women to start a career in technology, as Maria Balbas shared at the conference.
+“The global shortage of cyber professionals presents an exciting opportunity for women to start a technology career, ” Maria Balbas shared at the conference.

-She added that the rapid technological progress and the Fourth Industrial Revolution create many opportunities both in Nigeria and on a global level.
-Yet, the evolving digital transformation can also pose various challenges like cyber-attacks and the shortage of skilled professionals, among others.”
+She added that the rapid technological progress and the Fourth Industrial Revolution created many opportunities in Nigeria and globally.
+Yet, the evolving digital transformation can pose challenges like cyber-attacks and the shortage of skilled professionals, among others.”

 Nurturing talent for the security industry

-The shortage of skilled cyber security professionals (in Nigeria and globally) creates the need for launching robust skilling programs and facilitating opportunities for career growth.
+The shortage of skilled cyber security professionals (in Nigeria and globally) creates the need to launch robust skilling programs and facilitate opportunities for career growth.
 Thus, talented women can be empowered to develop their technical skills and start a rewarding career in technology.

-“As today’s work ecosystem is undergoing constant changes, governments, leaders, and young professionals need to continuously evolve and reinvent themselves, Maria Balbas commented during a panel session at the conference.”
+“As today’s work ecosystem is undergoing constant changes, governments, leaders, and young professionals need to evolve and reinvent themselves continuously, Maria Balbas commented during a panel session at the conference.”

 “Nigeria and the rest of Africa have a once-in-a-lifetime opportunity to catch up with the rest of the world and make an impact in the digital economy, she said.”